-- Event A: A business has share price increased by >5%. - Event B1: A CEO being replaced. - What is the prior probability of a company having share price increased by >5%? - What is the probability of a CEO being replaced? - What is the probability of a company's share price increased by >5% given the CEO was replaced?
+- Event A: A CEO being replaced - Event B1: A business has share price increased by >5%. - What is the prior probability of a company having share price increased by >5%? - What is the probability of a CEO being replaced? - What is the probability of a CEO being replaced given that the share price increased by >5%?